jdulesky/git-lab/answers.md

         answers.md
 nothing added to commit but untracked files present (use "git add" to track)

-5)The command changes the color of the file in the folder.
+5)I added the file README.md to the staging area to be tracked.

-6)The command changes the color of the file in the folder.
+6)I added the file answers.md to the staging area to be tracked with README.md

 7)[main (root-commit) 7c07021] Initial commit
  2 files changed, 0 insertions(+), 0 deletions(-)